nahuelcoder/nahuelcoder/README.md

 # Hi 👋, I'm Nahuel Bustos
 ![](banner_github.jpg)

-## I'm a backend developer from Argentina
+## I'm a software developer from Argentina

 ## About me
 ### I am passionate about technology in general and programming in particular, but my main motivation is learning.
 What I do not know is a new challenge to overcome.